jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

 Internally, the transaction cache is still using the same `Map<String, Object>` data structure for caching, but that implementation detail is now hidden from consumers of `CacheManager`.
 A singleton instance of the new `TransactionCache` class now provides methods that interact with the `Map<String, Object>` variable.
-And by using methods (instead of directly exposing the `Map<String, Object>` variable), we now also the ability to further control how data is added, updated & removed in the cache (which we'll implement later).
+And by using methods (instead of directly exposing the `Map<String, Object>` variable), we now also have the ability to further control how data is added, updated & removed in the cache (which we'll implement later).

 Now, our example class can use the new `getTransactionCache()` method, instead of directly accessing the `Map<String, Object>`.